-“There’s so much content available online that print has to offer something special to attract readers,” says Emma Goodman, researcher at the London School of Economics and co-editor of the annual survey by Innovation Media Consulting Group for the World Association of Newspapers and News Publishers (WAN-IFRA).
+“There’s so much content available online that print media has to offer something special to attract readers,” says Emma Goodman, researcher at the London School of Economics and co-editor of the annual survey by Innovation Media Consulting Group for the World Association of Newspapers and News Publishers (WAN-IFRA).
 “It must be compelling, unique and beautifully presented.
 Otherwise, why would you buy it?”

-Make them pay.
+Dear print media, make them pay.
 Or else

 Roberto Irineu Marinho, chairman and CEO of Grupo Globo, Brazil, says: